 If you have a plan in place for incapacity, not only can you make sure your loved ones don’t face legal hassle at a difficult time in their lives, but you can also make sure you have named the person you trust most to take action for you.
 You can retain some control by selecting the agent in advance, instead of having the decision made for you regarding who will handle your affairs.

-How Does Guardianship or Conservatorship Work?
+How Does Conservatorship Work?

-The extra court oversight, coupled with the complexity and cost of guardianship or conservatorship proceedings as well as the uncertainty over who will be placed in charge are all reasons why many people try to find alternatives.
+The extra court oversight, coupled with the complexity and cost of conservatorship proceedings as well as the uncertainty over who will be placed in charge are all reasons why many people try to find alternatives.